Calbee

-Calbee, Inc. (カルビー株式会社, Karubī Kabushiki-gaisha) is a Japanese snack food maker.
-It was founded on 30 April 1949, and its headquarters are located in the Marunouchi Trust Tower Main in Marunouchi, Chiyoda, Tokyo.
-It launched operations at a new plant in the United States for making its mainstay products "Kappa Ebisen" shrimp chips and "Saya-endo" snow pea crisps on 18 September 2007.
-Another popular snack they sell are potato fries, called "Jagabee".
-Its snacks are hugely popular in Asia and are well known in the United States.
+Calbee, Inc. (カルビー株式会社, Karubī Kabushiki-gaisha) is a Japanese snack food maker and one of the largest snack food companies in Japan.
+It was founded on 30 April 1949 in Hiroshima and its headquarters are located in the Marunouchi Trust Tower Main in Marunouchi, Chiyoda, Tokyo.
+The company holds approximately 70% of Japan's potato chip market and its products are widely sold across Asia and in the United States.
+Calbee has been listed on the Tokyo Stock Exchange (ticker: 2229) since March 2011.

 History

+Founding and early years

-The company was founded in devastated post-war Hiroshima by Takashi Matsuo in 1949.
-His first product was the Calbee Caramel, named after the word "calcium" and vitamin B1.
-Due to the product's popularity, the company name was changed to Calbee in 1955.
+The company was founded in devastated post-war Hiroshima by Takashi Matsuo in 1949, initially under the name Matsuo Food Processing Co., Ltd. His first product was the Calbee Caramel, named after the words "calcium" and vitamin B1, nutrients that many people were lacking at the time.
+Due to the product's popularity, the company name was changed to Calbee Confectionery Co., Ltd. in 1955, and later to Calbee, Inc. when the headquarters were relocated to Tokyo.

+In 1964, Calbee launched Kappa Ebisen, a shrimp-flavoured cracker that became the company's first major national hit.
+The product's advertising slogan, "Yamerarenai, tomaranai" (やめられない、止まらない, "Can't stop, won't stop"), became one of the most recognised advertising phrases in Japanese commercial history.
+Kappa Ebisen eventually achieved annual sales of ¥10 billion.

+Expansion

 In 1973, Calbee Moh Seng (previously the Moh Seng Importer & Exporter Private Limited) was integrated into Calbee.
 It started off as the sole distributor of Calbee goods in Singapore.

 In the 1970s, Calbee partnered with Four Seas Group to introduce the company's products in Hong Kong.
 In 1994, the two companies formed the Calbee Four Seas joint venture company, and opened a new production plant in Tseung Kwan O Industrial Estate in 2000.

 In 1980, Calbee established Calbee Tanawat in Thailand.
 Calbee International launched in Hong Kong in 1992.

+In 2009, Calbee entered into a business and equity alliance with PepsiCo, Inc., a leading U.S. food company, and Japan Frito-Lay Ltd. became a subsidiary.

+Stock listing and international growth

+On 11 March 2011, Calbee was listed on the First Section of the Tokyo Stock Exchange.
+The same year, Haitai-Calbee Co., Ltd. was established in South Korea.
+In 2012, RDO-Calbee Foods, LLC changed its name to Calbee North America, LLC.
+PT.
+Calbee-Wings Food was established in Indonesia in 2013, and Calbee (UK) Ltd was established in the United Kingdom in 2014.

+It launched operations at a new plant in the United States for making its mainstay products Kappa Ebisen shrimp chips and "Saya-endo" snow pea crisps on 18 September 2007.